 Bronx LSD Possession Lawyers

 New York categorizes LSD as a Schedule I controlled substance, which means possession of any amount is a crime.
 The severity of the charge and potential punishments depends on how much LSD you had in your possession.
-To defend yourself against possession of LSD charges and get the best possible result, it’s smart to find a Bronx LSD possession lawyer who can represent you.
+To defend yourself against possession of LSD charges and get the possible result, it’s smart to find a Bronx LSD possession lawyer who can represent you.

 From the different degrees of possession to legal defenses, this guide will cover the ins and outs of LSD possession.